momentum-mod/docs/README.md

 > A documentation website for Momentum Mod, running on [Jekyll](https://jekyllrb.com/) and using the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme.

+All documentation is kept up with the game's development branch not our current release version on Steam.

 ## What This Is

 This repo is an open source collection of documentation for various aspects of the game Momentum Mod.
 This includes (but is not exactly limited to):